Daniel's chance to be involved

 With School Leaver Employment Supports (SLES) included in Daniel's National Disability Insurance Scheme (NDIS) plan, he has learnt new work-related skills while contributing to, and participating in, his community.

-Through SLES, Daniel has made a large leap from having his own needs met and supported, to giving back through work experience.
-Through this process, he has gained confidence and learned the value and pride in doing good work to help others.
+Through SLES, Daniel has made a large leap from having his own needs met and supported, to participating in his community through work experience.
+Through this process, he has gained confidence and learned the value and pride in doing good work.